openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

     192.168.27.0    0.0.0.0         255.255.255.0   U         0 0          0 eth1
     192.168.122.0   0.0.0.0         255.255.255.0   U         0 0          0 virbr0

-The ``ip route get`` command will output the route for a destination IP address.
+The ``ip route get`` command outputs the route for a destination IP address.
 From the above example, destination IP address 10.0.2.14 is on the local network of eth0 and would be sent directly::